top of page

 Clinical Research Study Opportunities; Exploring Safety and Effectiveness of New Treatments

-Are you living with Lupus, Psoriatic Arthritis, Rheumatoid Arthritis, or Sjogren's Syndrome?
-We are conducting an exciting clinical research study aimed at testing innovative treatments that may help manage symptoms more effectively, with fewer side effects.
+Are you living with Lupus, Psoriatic Arthritis, Rheumatoid Arthritis, Gout, or Sjogren's Syndrome?
+We are conducting exciting clinical research studies aimed at testing innovative treatments that may help manage symptoms more effectively, with fewer side effects.

-By joining our studies, you will have the opportunity to contribute to advancing medical research and potentially access cutting-edge treatments that could improve the quality of life for yourself and others living with these conditions.
+In joining our studies, you will have the opportunity to contribute to advancing medical research and potentially access cutting-edge treatments that could improve the quality of life not only for yourself but others living with these conditions.

 AbbVie-Protocol M23-699, Indication: Lupus